-At UCare Urgent Care, we proudly provide ear infections treatment to residents of El Paso, TX.
-For more information, please feel free to call us or scheduling an appointment through our website.
-We have 2 locations to serve you on North Zaragoza Rd. in El Paso TX, on Lee Trevino Dr. in El Paso TX, and nearby areas!
+At UCare Urgent Care and Walk-In Clinic, we proudly provide ear infection treatment.
+For more information, please feel free to contact us or simply walk-in.
+We are conveniently located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents: